-Sew an Apron With This Free Pattern!
+Sew an Apron With This Pattern!

 You can’t have too many aprons, right?
 They are fun to make and fun to wear.
 This is an apron pattern that I designed for Quilting Treasures and is available in their free patterns and projects download on their website.
+(NOTE – this pattern is no longer available on Quilting Treasures website.
+I have designed a similar apron pattern that is available at Etsy WhimsyColor.

 Wizard of Oz Free Apron Pattern